ibm-cloud-docs/AnalyticsEngine/faq.md

 ## Architecture

-### Is IBM Cloud Object Storage included in IBM Analytics Engine?
+### Is {{site.data.keyword.Bluemix_notm}} Object Storage included in IBM Analytics Engine?

-No, IBM Cloud Object Storage is not included.
+No, {{site.data.keyword.Bluemix_notm}} Object Storage is not included.
 It is a separate offering.
-To learn more about IBM Cloud Object Storage, see the [product documentation](https://console.bluemix.net/docs/services/cloud-object-storage/about-cos.html#about-ibm-cloud-object-storage) or the  [documentation about its  functionality](https://www.ibm.com/cloud/object-storage).
+To learn more about {{site.data.keyword.Bluemix_notm}} Object Storage, see the [product documentation](https://console.bluemix.net/docs/services/cloud-object-storage/about-cos.html#about-ibm-cloud-object-storage) or the  [documentation about its  functionality](https://www.ibm.com/cloud/object-storage).

-### How does IBM Cloud Object Storage work in the IBM Analytics Engine Hadoop environment?
+### How does {{site.data.keyword.Bluemix_notm}} Object Storage work in the IBM Analytics Engine Hadoop environment?
 Is it exactly equivalent to HDFS, only that it uses a different URL?

-IBM Cloud Object Storage implements most of the Hadoop File System interface.
-For simple read and write operations, applications that use the Hadoop File System API will continue to work when HDFS is substituted by IBM Cloud Object Storage.
+{{site.data.keyword.Bluemix_notm}} Object Storage implements most of the Hadoop File System interface.
+For simple read and write operations, applications that use the Hadoop File System API will continue to work when HDFS is substituted by {{site.data.keyword.Bluemix_notm}} Object Storage.
 Both are high performance storage options that are fully supported by Hadoop.

-### What other components like IBM Cloud Object Storage should I  consider while designing a solution using IBM Analytics Engine?
+### What other components like {{site.data.keyword.Bluemix_notm}} Object Storage should I  consider while designing a solution using IBM Analytics Engine?

-In addition to IBM Cloud Object Storage, consider using Compose  MySQL, available on IBM Cloud, for persisting Hive metadata.
+In addition to {{site.data.keyword.Bluemix_notm}} Object Storage, consider using Compose  MySQL, available on {{site.data.keyword.Bluemix_notm}}, for persisting Hive metadata.
 When you delete a cluster, all data and metadata is lost.
 Persisting
 Hive metadata in an external relational store like Compose allows  you to reuse this data again after clusters were deleted or access to clusters was denied.

 IBM Analytics Engine supports passing the location of metadata through customization scripts which you can use when starting a cluster.
 Hence, you can have the cluster pointing to the right metadata location as soon as it is spun up.